Skip to content

 What’s your favorite word connected to spring?

-One of my favorite is bloom.
+One of my favorites is bloom.
 That’s why many of these art journal prompts are related to blooming.

 Now, you think about which spring word inspires you.
 To help you, I’ve listed some words below.